 What other states have adopted free school meals for all?

-Many other states are considering similar bills.
-These states have stepped up to recognize the critical role of school meals for reducing food insecurity, advancing racial equity, supporting learning and academic achievement, and improving child health and nutrition.
+As of July 2023, eight states–California, Colorado, Maine, New Mexico, Massachusetts, Minnesota, Vermont, and Michigan–have passed legislation to make HSMFA a reality in their states.
+These states have stepped up to recognize the critical role of school meals in reducing food insecurity, advancing racial equity, supporting learning and academic achievement, and improving child health and nutrition.
+Click here for a map of current statewide policies and actions.

 The most important thing we can do to support HSMFA is show our leaders that New Yorkers support this critical policy.
-Use this tool to send a message to your representatives in Albany to let them know you support HSMFA.

 Fill out this form to get updates and action alerts about the campaign.
 If you are affiliated with an organization, school, or other official entity, you can sign on to be publicly listed in support of the campaign.
+You can also visit our Take Action page to learn how you can show your support.

 Share your story about how free school meals for all OR not having access to free school meals has impacted your family or community.
 Your stories and input are compelling to help lawmakers understand the importance of this policy.